 On February 28, 2019, the CRIZ entered into a participation agreement with Community First Fund (CFF), by purchasing \$1,500,000 of a \$4,800,000 loan made by CFF to Square Development, L.P.
 (Square).
 Under the terms of this participation agreement, interest is paid monthly from CFF beginning March 15, 2019 at 7.0% per annum on the CRIZ's portion of the outstanding principal using a 360-day year.
 Monthly principal payments were scheduled to begin in 2020, with a final maturity and balloon payment of remaining outstanding principal due June 15, 2028.
 CFF is only required to remit payment of interest and principal to the CRIZ as collected from Square.
-No collateral is held by the CRIZ from CFF or Square in regard to this participation agreement.
-During 2020, the CRIZ's participation in the loan was reduced to \$1,220,289 with principal payments scheduled to begin in 2022.
+No collateral is held by CRIZ from CFF or Square in regard to this participation agreement.
+During 2020, CRIZ's participation in the loan was reduced to \$1,220,289 with principal payments scheduled to begin in 2022.
 On January 22, 2021 the parties to this note modified the loan to have a reduced payment period from January 15, 2021 until December 15, 2021, where the interest paid by CFF would be calculated at the reduced rate of 3.88 percent.
 All principal and interest in excess of the reduced rate were accrued but were deferred until the conclusion of the reduced payment period, where the deferred principal and interest will be amortized over the remaining term of the note.
-On June 24, 2022 the parties to this note modified the loan to have an increased principal drawdown and interest payments resumed to the initial rate of 7.0%.
-The outstanding principal balance of this participation agreement was \$1,259,219 at December 31, 2022 with \$36,596 due in 2023, and is classified as notes receivable on the statements of net position.
-Interest earned was \$141,442 during 2022.
+On June 24, 2022, the parties to this note modified the loan to have an increased principal drawdown and interest payments resumed to the initial rate of 7.25%.
+The outstanding principal balance of this participation agreement was \$1,222,328 at December 31, 2023 with \$39,125 due in 2024, and is classified as notes receivable on the balance sheet.
+Interest earned was \$124,190 during 2023.

-The CRIZ created the Small Business Financial Assistance Program to provide business loans for new and existing small businesses within the Zone.
-The CRIZ entered into the following loan agreements during 2022:
+CRIZ created the Small Business Financial Assistance Program to provide business loans for new and existing small businesses within the Zone.
+CRIZ entered into the following loan agreements:

-On December 15, 2022, the Authority entered into a loan agreement with Sun & Moon Realty for \$100,000 to relocate and expand their restaurant facilities.
+On December 15, 2022, CRIZ entered into a loan agreement with Sun & Moon Realty for \$100,000 to relocate and expand their restaurant facilities.
 Under the terms of this agreement, interest is paid monthly beginning February 2023 at 4.0% per annum.
 Monthly principal payments are scheduled to begin in May 2023 with a final maturity date of April 2038.
-The outstanding principal balance at December 31, 2022 is \$100,000 with \$3,289 currently due in 2023, and is classified as note receivable on the statements of net position.
+The outstanding principal balance at December 31, 2023 is \$96,710 with \$5,102 currently due in 2024, and is classified as note receivable on the balance sheet.

-On December 30, 2022, the CRIZ entered into an agreement with Babylon Kebab Grill, LLC for \$58,700 for leasehold improvements.
+On December 30, 2022, CRIZ entered into an agreement with Babylon Kebab Grill, LLC for \$58,700 for leasehold improvements.
 Under the terms of this agreement, interest is paid monthly beginning February 2023 at 4.0% per annum.
 Monthly principal payments are scheduled to begin in August 2023 with a final maturity date of May 2029.
-Babylon Kebab Grill, LLC only drew down \$41,100 at December 31, 2022.
-The outstanding principal at December 31, 2022 is \$41,100 with \$2,662 currently due in 2023, and is classified as not receivable on the statements of net position.
+Babylon Kebab Grill, LLC only drew down \$48,917 at December 31, 2023.
+The outstanding principal at December 31, 2023 is \$46,372 with \$6,283 currently due in 2024, and is classified as note receivable on the balance sheet.